 Registration & regulation of securities

-Not only are certain persons subject to registration and regulation, but so are securities.
-In particular, security issuers are usually subject to some rules enforced by the state administrator.
-In most cases, issuers are required to publicly disclose a significant amount of information about the securities they’re offering to investors.
-The state administrators strive for a transparent environment that provides investors with the resources necessary to make informed investment decisions.
+Registration and regulation don’t apply only to people and firms - they can also apply to securities.
+In particular, issuers are often subject to rules enforced by the state administrator.
+In many cases, issuers must publicly disclose significant information about the securities they offer to investors.
+The goal is transparency, so investors have the information they need to make informed decisions.

 Enforcement of general securities laws

-The USA is an all-encompassing legislation that covers numerous aspects of the securities markets and their participants.
-There’s a lot to keep track of, and that’s why it takes an office of each state’s government (the state administrator) to interpret the law and enforce applicable rules and regulations.
+The USA is broad legislation that covers many parts of the securities markets and their participants.
+Because there’s a lot to interpret and apply, each state relies on the state administrator to enforce the rules and regulations that apply in that state.

 Enforcement of anti-fraud provisions

-As you make your way through the rest of this material, keep in mind that every rule, regulation, or law discussed is generally enforced by the state administrator, although their level of involvement depends on the situation.
+As you work through the rest of this material, remember that the rules, regulations, and laws discussed are generally enforced by the state administrator.
+How involved the administrator is depends on the situation.

 Sign up for free to take 3 quiz questions on this topic